Togohogo1-Archive/joshgone-music/docs/additional.md

 A change in pitch is applying an *effect*.
 The definition of *effect* is a pitch or tempo change to the song.
 Changes are applied to the next song.

-A non-integer value for the pitch `factor` will shift the key of the song.
+A value for the pitch `factor` that isn't a power of 2 will shift the key of the song.

 #### Arguments

 - `factor` – The factor in which to change the pitch by.
-Limited between x0.25 to x4
+Limited between x0.25 to x4.

 #### Before Invoking Conditions